-A number of enhancements were made to the report this year to ease navigation and allow the reader to find specific information more quickly.
-The tables of contents are now "clickable."
+The valuation report has a number of features to ease navigation and allow the reader to find specific information more quickly.
+The tables of contents are "clickable."
 This is true for the main table of contents that follows the title page and the intermediate tables of contents at the beginning of sections.
 The Adobe navigation pane on the left can also be used to skip to specific exhibits.